Introduction

 These probes contain the logic to inject at these match point in their bodies.

-This logic can call out to the user's instrumentation library, provided as lib.wasm
+A script can call out to such a user's instrumentation library, provided as lib.wasm

 .